sagemath/trac_to_gh/Issue 8868.md

 # Issue 8868: Make R graphics work regardless of X and other things

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8868

 Original creator: kcrisman